zoolacode/zoola-academy-homework/general/3_git2/Danylo-Kulbachinskiy/task3/task3.md

+Task 3: Use your imagination
     git cherry-pick

     As the name suggests, git cherry-pick is a powerful technique to quickly pick commits from one point and place it to a different reference point.

     git checkout dev1

-#pick the second last commit pointed by dev2
+    nano txt file

+    create new branch and new file

+    moved to the branch master

-git cherry-pick dev2~1
+    git cherry-pick   commit

+    and you get a any commit in your branch

     conclusion: it's realy powerful and interesting command. you can manipulate your commits how you can image. also it make your life more easy.